WPML not installed and activated.

 ABOUT THE PARK

-Karlkurla Bushland Park has an interesting history of land use, including prospecting, pastoral and timber harvesting; and more recently as a Regeneration Zone.
-The park is one of six regeneration zones which form a green belt around the City of Kalgoorlie-Boulder.
-The Regeneration Zones were established in the early 1970’s by the Goldfields Dust Abatement Committee, which KBULG replaced in 1994.
-Initially the zones were established to control the dust in Kalgoorlie-Boulder.
+Karlkurla Bushland Park has an interesting history of land use, including prospecting, pastoral and timber harvesting, and more recently as a Regeneration Zone.
+The bushland park is one of six regeneration zones that were established in the early 1970’s by the Goldfields Dust Abatement Committee, which KBULG replaced in 1994.

 FACILITIES